MicrosoftDocs/quantum-docs-pr/articles/quantum-concepts-4-Qubit.md

 ---

 # The Qubit

 Just as bits are the fundamental object of information in classical computing, [*qubits*](https://en.wikipedia.org/wiki/Qubit) (quantum bits) are the fundamental object of information in quantum computing.
 To understand this correspondence, let's look at the simplest example: a single qubit.

 ## Representing a Qubit

-While a bit, or binary digit, can have value either $0$ or $1$, a qubit can have a value that is either of these or [a quantum superposition](https://en.wikipedia.org/wiki/Quantum_superposition) of $0$ and $1$.
-Quantum superposition is the phenomenon where a quantum object can exist across all of its possible states simultaneously.
-Superposed states are continuous, unlike the discrete classical states $0$ and $1$.
-When we observe (measure) a qubit in superposition, we collapse its state and are left with only one of our classical states $0$ or $1$.
+While a bit, or binary digit, can have value either $0$ or $1$, a qubit can have a value that is either of these or a quantum superposition of $0$ and $1$.

 The state of a single qubit can be described by a two-dimensional column vector of unit norm, that is, the magnitude squared of its entries must sum to $1$.
 This vector, called the quantum state vector, holds all the information needed to describe the one-qubit quantum system just as a single bit holds all of the information needed to describe the state of a binary variable.